CLI Commands

 The init alias also works: kick init my-app.

 Non-empty directory safety: If the target directory already contains files, the CLI shows up to 5 existing entries and asks for confirmation before clearing them.
 Use --force to skip the prompt.
+Running with --yes without --force aborts cleanly when the directory is non-empty — the non-interactive flag never silently destroys existing work.

 kick dev